 Applicants must take the Medical College Admission Test (MCAT), preferably in the spring before applying.

 All applicants must have taken the MCAT no earlier than January 2016 and no later than September 2018.

 Early Decision Program applicants must take the MCAT by the end of June 2018.
 Regular applicants must take the MCAT by the end of September 2018.

 Psychology and/or Social Sciences courses are recommended for students preparing to take the new MCAT exam.

 MCAT registration packets can be requested from the MCAT Program Office, 2255 North Dubuque Rd., P.O.
 Box 4056, Iowa City, IA 52243 or by visiting the MCAT section on the AMCAS Web site.

 The Admissions Committee expects applicants to have experiences shadowing physicians and/or volunteering in a clinical setting.

-A complete list of prerequisite courses for the 2017-18 application cycle can be found here.
-At this time, the Medical College of Georgia does not accept online courses to fulfill prerequisite requirements.
+A complete list of prerequisite courses for the 2018-19 application cycle can be found by visiting the "Application Procedures" portion of our website.